apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 **(VR) Optional: CAS Sharpener for VR.** If you find that the game is too blurry with the default ENB preset, I have included `CAS Sharpener <https://www.nexusmods.com/skyrimspecialedition/mods/38219>`_ Note that it will compromise the "ominous" look of the default ENB.

+Performance Tips
+^^^^^^^^^^^^^^^^

+These are not strictly essential, but you may find that them helpful if you are experiencing stutter, lag, or general instability.
+This list may be added to as time goes on.

+*
+  **Change or Disable ENB** You may find that your graphics card simply isn't powerful enough for any sort of ENB.
+This may very well be the case, but before you toss it entirely, try reinstalling the ENB selector in the mod manager and set it to the performance version of the default.
+If that doesn't help enough, try out some of the other ones we've included.
+If all else fails, then yes, you may want to consider removing the ENB entirely.

+*
+  **Make a Huge Pagefile** If you're running into problems where the game is running out of usable memory, this is for you.
+The steps are a bit technical, but nothing too crazy.
+For those who already know how to make them, set the pagefile on the same drive as the game to 20 GB.
+Do it for any extra drives you have as well if the one doesn't help enough.
+For everybody else who needs more guidance, here is a step-by-step breakdown:

+#.
+Press Windows + R on your keyboard and enter sysdm.cpl ,3
+#.
+Under the Performance section, press 'Settings'
+#.
+Go to the Advanced tab at the top, and at the Virtual memory section press 'Change...'
+#.
+Disable 'Automatically manage paging file size for all drives'
+#.
+If you have more than one drive, try enabling it for at least one more drive as a backup (make sure it has a decent bit of free space, like 15GB).
+Set the size to 'System managed size'.
+Otherwise, set a custom size for the drive it's currently on and increase the maximum size to be roughly 20GB.

+*  **Misc Tips**

+Close Logitech Keyboard or Mouse as well as any Sonic Suite "tray" applications running in the background of your computer, close them before launching the game.
+These programs are known to cause random CTDs and audio issues respectively.

+Block any outgoing connections from the Skyrim SE/VR process in your Windows firewall.

 Optional Plugins
 ~~~~~~~~~~~~~~~~